princenyeche/jiraone/index.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/86f1594e0ac3406aa9609c4cd7c70642)](https://www.codacy.com/gh/princenyeche/atlassian-cloud-api/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=princenyeche/atlassian-cloud-api&amp;utm_campaign=Badge_Grade)

 # Jira one
-A REST API Implementation to Jira Cloud APIs for creating reports
+A REST API Implementation to Jira Cloud APIs for creating reports and for performing other Jira queries.

 ## Configurations
 Install using `pip`. you have to be on python >= 3.6.x in order to utilize this script.